ssbc/bipf/README.md

 valid types are:

 ```
 STRING  : 0  // utf8 encoded string
 BUFFER  : 1  // raw binary buffer
 INT     : 2  // little endian 32 bit integer
 DOUBLE  : 3  // little endian 64 bit float
 ARRAY   : 4  // array of any other value
 OBJECT  : 5  // list of string: value pairs
-BOOLNULL:6  // a boolean, or null.
+BOOLNULL: 6  // a boolean, or null.
-//7 is reserved (not intended to be used)
+EXTENDED: 7  // custom type. specific type should be indicated by varint at start of buffer.
 ```

 All values must have a correct length field.
 This makes it possible